jrasmusson/ios-starter-kit/swift/EnumsStructsClasses.md

 print(WeekDay.Monday.day()) // prints Monday
 ```

+Important: Enums can have methods, subscripts, and computed properties.
+But it cannot have stored properties.

 ## Enums are more powerful than you think

 ### How to add an enum to an existing struct